All PIP Drafts should adhere to the rules outlined below

 4. Recurring Payments

-PIPs proposing recurring payments from the treasury or ecosystem fund must have a clearly defined term that does not exceed one year in duration.
+PIPs proposing recurring payments from the treasury or the ecosystem fund must have a clearly defined term of no more than 1 year.
 To continue funding beyond one year, a new follow-up PIP must be submitted and approved through the governance process.

 5. Proposals requiring funding exceeding the Ecosystem Fund